Contact Us for a Free Consultation (213) 542-0979

 What information is critical to share with my Los Angeles criminal defense attorney?
 Could my medical history be helpful or used against me?

-But don't hide things from your attorney, don't just give your attorney things you think are helpful, and don't try to put a spin on whatever information that you have.
+But don't hide things from your attorney, don't just give your attorney things you think are helpful, and don't try to put a spin on whatever information you have.

 That's one thing that I have to kind of cut people off from.
-Sometimes they begin to tell me a story, and I can tell the whole story is their version of events, their spin on things versus telling me first why they got arrested.
+Sometimes, they begin to tell me a story, and I can tell the whole story is their version of events, their spin on things versus telling me first why they got arrested.

 If you have a different perspective related to the account, give that information to your attorney.
 That way your attorney has all the pieces of the puzzle, at least from your perspective.
 Now, from where I sit, I'm not going to get some of the other pieces of the puzzle so that I can get the full picture.

 I'm going to get the pieces of the puzzle from the prosecutor.
 I'm going to say, “Hey, why did my client get arrested?
 Why do you guys have these charges pending against them?”
-And, then I'm going to listen and take notes.
+And then, I'm going to listen and take notes.

-Once I get the answers, I'm going to review all of the information that I get from the prosecutor related to the case and conduct my own investigation.
+Once I get the answers, I'm going to review all of the information that I get from the DA related to the case and conduct my investigation.
 I might use an investigator if it makes sense in that particular case.
 Once I have the full picture, I can advise the client on the best course of action.

 Letters and Character Witness Information